Change Now! 5 Steps to Turn Intentions Into Reality

 - Focus on a change that is at the right level of difficulty — not so easy that you don’t feel challenged, and not so difficult that you can’t make the change.

-2. Choose “What.”
-This is also called goal setting.
-Do you need to change how you act?
+This is also called goal-setting.
+Just be sure to set goals that align with your values.
+Do you want to change how you act?
 Improve a skill?
 Make things happen?